Francois throws 2 TD passes as Seminoles hold off NIU 37-19

 The Seminoles (2-2) gave coach Willie Taggart his first win over an FBS opponent in 2018.
 Florida State’s other win came against Samford on Sept.
 8.

-NIU’s Marcus Childers tossed a pair of touchdown passes, including a 66-yard catch-and-run to D.J.
+Marcus Childers tossed a pair of touchdown passes, including a 66-yard catch-and-run to D.J.
 Brown.
-Childers also had an 11-yard touchdown run for the Huskies (1-3), who were forced to punt eight times and couldn’t convert a pair of fourth-down conversions.
+Childers completed 20 of 41 passes for 215 yards and also had an 11-yard touchdown run for NIU (1-3), which was forced to punt eight times and couldn’t convert a pair of fourth-down conversions.

+“I think we were in a fight, we were swinging and just didn’t land some of our punches,” NIU coach Rod Carey said.
+“We didn’t do enough offensively.”

+Florida State held NIU to 6 rushing yards on 20 carries, the lowest total allowed by the Seminoles in a game since 2008.

-Keith Gavin set career highs for catches (six) and receiving yards (93) in the first half for the Seminoles.
+Keith Gavin set career highs for catches (six) and receiving yards (93) in the first half for the Seminoles, who won their 15th consecutive nonconference home game.

 THE TAKEAWAY

-Northern Illinois: The Huskies had one of the nation’s worst offenses coming into Saturday and needed 19 minutes to earn their initial first down.
+Northern Illinois: The Huskies were ranked 128th out of 130 FBS teams in scoring offense coming into Saturday and needed 19 minutes to earn their initial first down.
 NIU scored its first-half touchdown with the benefit of a short field, starting at Florida State’s 23 after the Huskies recovered a fumble.
+That set up Childers’ TD pass to Jauan Wesley.

-Florida State: The Seminoles had 19 first downs in three quarters and were efficient, relative to the previous three games, despite losing three fumbles.
-Florida State ran a season-high 75 plays.
+Florida State: The Seminoles had 23 first downs and were efficient, relative to the previous three games, despite losing three fumbles.
+Florida State ran a season-high 88 plays.

 UP NEXT